davidolorundare/tempus_de_challenge/README.md

 2. [Docker](https://www.docker.com)
 	* docker versions are docker 18.06.1-ce and docker-compose 1.22.0
 3. Register for a [News API key](https://newsapi.org/register)
 4. Register for an [Amazon Web Services](http://aws.amazon.com/) account.
+This is required for authenticating to S3 using the boto Python SDK library.

 ---